 Ken has been an invited speaker at the India IPR Summit in Mumbai and the CISIS Software Conference in Dalian, China, as well as the U.S/ Canada Licensing Executive Society Conference and the EPPIC Global Conference.
-He has also been a guest lecturer at the Chinese University of Hong Kong, the IEEE Professional Communications Society, Conference; the World Intellectual Property Law Association, Tokyo; Stanford University Graduate School of Business; and Santa Clara University School of Law.
+He has also been a guest lecturer at the Chinese University of Hong Kong, the IEEE Professional Communications Society, Conference; the World Intellectual Property Law Association, Tokyo; Stanford University Graduate School of Business; Brigham Young University and Santa Clara University School of Law.

-He has written, edited and helped translate source texts for a book on Swiss family history, and he has published journal articles as diverse as patents and history of western pioneers.
+He has written, edited and helped translate source texts for a book on Swiss family history, and he has published journal articles as diverse as patents and the history of western pioneers.
 He has written historical fiction as well as nonfiction on various topics in both English and German.
-He has been a licensed amateur radio operator for nearly 50 years and volunteers in emergency communications.
+An expert in emergency preparedness, he has been a licensed amateur radio operator for over 60 years and volunteers in disaster communications.

 His extraordinary wife Sue and five remarkable children all love him but generally ignore his advice.

 Collected essays, articles and artwork from Ken Allen